aerolang/aero/README.md

 ## Bootstrapping

-The bootstrap compiler is currently being written in Elixir (and Erlang for the lexer and parser using `leex` and `yecc`).
-The bootstrap compiler converts the Aero AST into the Elixir AST and then evals it.
+The bootstrap compiler is currently being written in Erlang with the language keywords implemented in Elixir macros.
+The bootstrap compiler converts the Aero AST into the Elixir AST and uses the Elixir compiler to generate BEAM object code.

 ## License